SophieLDavis/Coding-Quiz/README.md

 Create a code quiz that contains the following requirements:

-A start button that when clicked a timer starts and the first question appears.
+*A start button that when clicked a timer starts*

-Questions contain buttons for each answer.
+When the start button is clicked the question and answer options appear, contain buttons for each answer.

 When answer is clicked, the next question appears